Skip to content Skip to Chat

 What Is Affiliate Marketing?

-Affiliate marketing is a performance-based strategy wherein a business or individual, known as an affiliate, earns a commission through marketing another business's goods or services.
+Affiliate marketing is a performance-based strategy where either a business or individual, known as an affiliate, earns a commission through marketing another business's goods or services.
 The affiliate typically earns a percentage of the profit from each sale they make, tracked via affiliate links from one website to another.
-Nowadays, influencer marketing is the most well-known form of affiliate marketing, wherein individuals who have a large community following on social media are paid by brands to promote their products.
+Influencer marketing is one of the most familiar forms of affiliate marketing, where individuals who have a large social media following are paid by brands to promote their products.

 What Are the Benefits of Affiliate Marketing?